If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

 How Are Cruise Gratuities Charged?
 Step by Step Process

 Cruise lines assume that guests want to leave the automatic gratuities on as the majority do this.
-It’s estimated that around 75% of cruisers leave on the automatic gratuities when they cruise.

 One of the main benefits of automatic gratuities is that it makes tipping incredibly easy.
 Traditionally passengers would tip in cash but this meant carrying cash and gifting the tips in person which could be time-consuming.